Zaynstir/impressionsfromtheheart/README.md

 # impressionsfromtheheart

-This is a work in progress to update the previous site to use a database and better protections against website vulnerabilities.
+This is a work in progress to update the previous site to use:
+* database
+* protections against XSS and SQL Injection
+* Login to view order data using jwtTokens